 This quantitative testing, alone, could cost millions of dollars to implement, making marijuana-related incidents hard to police and subject to scrutiny.
 Because of this, the office of Tarrant County’s criminal district attorney has dismissed 234 misdemeanor cases already, and prosecutors in Harris and Bexar County have stopped accepting misdemeanor cases.

-CBD Oil is Given the “Green Light”
+CBD Oil is Given the “Green Light” in Texas

 H.B.
 1325 also allows for the sale of hemp products, most notably CBD oil.
 Although consumers are now free to use CBD without fear of punishment, some district attorneys caution buyers to be careful and to wait for more clear and concise laws.

 Regulators, too, want stricter laws since some customers are getting duped by false labels.
 One test revealed that some products were adulterated and contained rat poison, Viagra, and K2.
 One shop was even accused of selling pure olive oil as their natural CBD remedy!

 Regardless, CBD shops aren’t backing down in the Dallas / Fort Worth area.
 They claim this bill along with the 2018 Farm Bill gives them the legal right to sell hemp-derived products.
 But to do so, they are required to accurately label their products and submit them to third-party labs to confirm their purity.
 These store fronts must also register with Texas’ health department prior to open.

 Currently, prescriptions with low-THC content like CBD oil are legal for those suffering from intractable epilepsy according the Texas Compassionate Use Act.